inkVerb/VIP/101/Lesson-00.md

 ___

 # Glossary
-- **command** - the first "word" of something entered into the terminal, which then does something; entire refers to the entire line of words and letters
+- **command** - the first "word" of something entered into the terminal, which then does something
+- **command line** - the entire set of "words" entered into the terminal together, which then does something
 - **CLI** - Command Line Interface - AKA the terminal - interacting with programs and files by typing commands
 - **CLI/GUI** - Command Line Interface / Graphical User Interface - these terms are mutually exclusive and distinguish one from the other
   - *CLI* generally suggests *not GUI*